-How to Prepare for the Saville Wave Test
+How to Prepare for the Saville Wave Test in 2023

 The Saville Wave test is a personality assessment that helps to identify how people work and behave in professional team environments.

 The questions are designed to find out more about a candidate’s working style, preferences and behavioral tendencies.

 This test was created by Saville Assessment, a well-regarded business management consultancy and talent acquisition organization.

 Saville Assessment’s personality questionnaires and psychometric tests are used worldwide in a range of different industries.

 The Saville Wave test is often used as part of the hiring process.
 It enables employers to assess personalities within a pool of candidates.